FREE HOME PLANNING

 With only 5 ingredients and 239 calories this Crustless Apple Pie really packs on the flavor!
 You won't even miss the crust with the addition of a crunch and cinnamon (out of this WORLD) oat topping.

 Now don't get me wrong, I love a good traditional or skillet apple pie and my favorite fall apple treat is this Chunky Apple Cake (but my waistline not so much).
-This amazing Crustless Apple Pie Recipe is a much better option if you're watching your waistline like me. 🙂
+This amazing Crustless Apple Pie Recipe is a much better option if you're watching your intake. 🙂

 🍽️TIP: This crustless apple pie recipe is from week 5 of our low calorie menu planning made easy set!

-As we were driving a few nights ago, I ordered groceries to make most of the low cal meals for the week (I typically order groceries using Instacart or Kroger Clicklist), and in under 30 minutes my meals were planned and grocery shopping done.
+As we were driving a few nights ago, I ordered groceries to make most of the low cal meals for the week and in under 30 minutes my meals were planned and grocery shopping done.

 - ground cinnamon